davidb3rgqvist/project4/README.md

 8. **Start Coding:** You're all set to start coding!
 Make changes to the codebase, add new features, fix bugs, and contribute to the Foorky project.
 Don't forget to create a new branch for your changes and submit pull requests for review.

 For more detailed information on contributing to the Foorky project, including coding conventions, workflow guidelines, and best practices, refer to the project's documentation and README file on GitHub.

+## Agile Development

+This project follows Agile development methodology to manage tasks and ensure timely delivery of features.
+Agile emphasizes iterative development, collaboration, and flexibility.

+### Agile Board

+We use an Agile board to manage our tasks and keep track of our progress.
+You can access our Agile board [here](https://github.com/users/davidb3rgqvist/projects/4).

+On the Agile board, you'll find columns representing different stages of the development process, such as "To Do", "In Progress", "Review", and "Done".
+Each task or user story is represented as a card that moves through these columns as it progresses from being planned to being completed.

 ## Deployment